PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 A reference is an alias for an existing object or function i.e. a reference cannot be initialised until the referenced entity exists.

-References are not objects - therefore there cannot be arrays of references or pointers to references.
+References are not objects - therefore, there cannot be arrays of references or pointers to references.

 The reference aliases an existing object so it is not copy initialised, meaning that changes to the object it references are still accessible through the reference, whereas a copy knows nothing of the copied object after initialisation.